-To be eligible for a grant from TPC, organizations:
+To be eligible for grant consideration from TPC, organizations:

 - Must have an updated listing in The Patriots Connection San Diego Directory

 - Must be located in and providing services in San Diego County

 - Must have tax-exempt 501(c)(3) status

-- may serve as a fiscal sponsor for a charitable organization that does not have tax-exempt status if a cooperative relationship between the two can be clearly demonstrated.
+- a charitable organization that does not have tax-exempt status, must have a fiscal sponsor where a relationship between the two can be clearly demonstrated.
 The fiscal sponsor must be willing to administer the grant if awarded.

 - May submit only one proposal — if more than one proposal is submitted from the same organization, all proposals from that organization will be ineligible for funding

 - must be current with their final grant report if previously funded